ColinKennedy/ways/docs/descriptors.rst

 Descriptors
 ===========

-This section assumes that you've at least read through the Descriptor section in the :ref:`descriptor_summary` page.
+This section assumes that you've at least read through the :ref:`descriptor_summary` section.

 Basic setup
 -----------